 Control Window Basics

-The Control Window enables you to work easily with many signals or analysis windows at the same time.
+The Control Window provides a graphical overview of your current analysis scenario, and enables you to work easily with many signals or analysis windows at the same time.
 Each signal, analysis window, 3D graphic, or instrument created while working with SIGVIEW is represented with its icon in a Control Window.

 Icons are connected with solid lines to show a signal flow through the system.
 A dotted line shows that signal link is not active and changes in the parent will not cause the child window to repaint.